 To compile and run CUDA code, you need to use an external Kokkos installation that has been configured with CUDA support.
-This, in turn, requires a CUDA-enabled GPU, appropriate drivers, the CUDA toolkit, and the nvcc compiler.
-Unlike other libraries, you need special hardware and compiler to enable CUDA.
-Because the hardware is always evolving, older GPUs do not support all the capabilities of newer ones.
-In order to use CUDA with deal.II, you will need your GPU to have compute capability 3.5 or higher.
+To enable deal.II's own CUDA backend, you will need your GPU to have compute capability 6.0 or higher.
 Independently from the GPU itself, you also need a version of CUDA between 10.2 and 11.8.

-To configure deal.II with CUDA use the following option:
+To configure deal.II's own CUDA backend use the following option: